Chapter 4: Children

 What is the Critical Incident List?

-The Critical Incident List is a special list for applications made where these is no parent available to care for the child in circumstances such as the death or incarceration of a parent or parents.
+The Critical Incident List is a special list for urgent applications made where there is no parent available to care for the child in circumstances such as the death or incarceration of a parent or parents.

 What if the children are in danger or if I am not safe?

-If you fear for the safety of your children, you can contact the police or apply at a Local Court for an apprehended domestic violence order (ADVO).
-See Chapter 5.
+Police can apply for an apprehended domestic violence order (ADVO).
+See Chapter 5: Violence.

-In a genuine emergency, a court can make orders without the usual requirement that notice be given to the other parent.
-An order made without the other parent being present is called an ex parte order.
+In a genuine emergency, a court can make orders without the usual requirement that notice be given to the other party.
+An order made without the other party being present is called an ex parte order.

-The Family Law Court can also give you a protection order (called an injunction in family law) for you and the children, where there is a clear threat to you or your children’s safety or welfare.
+The Federal Circuit and Family Court of Australia can also give you a protection order (called an injunction in family law) for you and the children, where there is a clear threat to you or your children’s safety or welfare.

-If you are asked to complete the Family DOORS Triage Risk screening survey you should do this as soon as possible as this will determine whether your case will be placed in the Evatt List.
+If you are asked to complete the Family DOORS Triage Risk Screening Questionnaire, you should do this as soon as possible as this will determine whether your case will be placed in the Evatt List.
 (See above).

-If your child has been sexually or physically abused, the court will also assess whether your case should be put in the Magellan list.
+If your child has been sexually abused or is at high risk of being sexually abused, the court will also assess whether your case should be put in the Magellan list.

 Notice of Child Abuse, Family Violence or Risk of Family Violence

-All Initiating Applications and Responses seeking parenting orders in the Family Law Court must be accompanied by a Notice of Child Abuse, Family Violence or Risk.
-This form can be found on the Family Law Court website at fcfcoa.gov.au and can be filed electronically through the Commonwealth Courts Portal (comcourts.gov.au).
-The Notice seeks information about child abuse and family violence; mental ill-health; drug and alcohol abuse; parental incapacity; or any other risk to the child.
+All Initiating Applications and Responses seeking parenting orders in the Federal Circuit and Family Court of Australia must be accompanied by a Notice of Child Abuse, Family Violence or Risk.
+This form can be found on the Federal Circuit and Family Court of Australia website at fcfcoa.gov.au and can be filed electronically through the Commonwealth Courts Portal (comcourts.gov.au).

 What if I don’t feel safe at court?

-If you have any fears for your safety when you attend court you should tell the court as soon as possible and they can help arrange a safety plan for you.
-There are safety measures that can be put in place to keep you safe and help you to feel more comfortable.
+If you have any fears for your safety when you attend court, you should tell the court as soon as possible and they can help arrange a safety plan for you.
+There are safety measures that can be put in place to keep you safe.
 The safety measures can include the use of a safe room, assistance from security and separate entrance and exits.
 In some circumstances it may be possible for you to participate in the court process by telephone or online.

 What can I do if I am not happy with the court decision in my case?